 Mix well, scrape down bowl and rest for 30 minutes.

-Stretch and Fold the dough, then rest for 45min - 1 hour.
+Stretch and Fold the dough, then rest for 30-40min.
+I do a coil fold at each stretch.

 Stretch and fold 3 more times.
-Followed by a 30 minute rest.
+Followed by a final 30 minute rest.

-Preshape the dough then rest another 15 minutes.
+Preshape the dough with a coil fold then rest uncovered another 15 minutes.

-Load into floured bannetons (I use rice flour to prevent sticking), with the seam side up (ie the top of your loaf is at the bottom of the banneton to pick up that nice rattan shape).
+Do a final coil fold trying to avoid degassing the dough then load into floured bannetons (I use rice flour to prevent sticking), with the seam side up (ie the top of your loaf is at the bottom of the banneton to pick up that nice rattan shape).
+At this point you can roll in seeds such as sesame poppy etc.

 1 hour before baking get your oven preheating to 250c.
 It needs a full hour to heat the baking stones and dutch oven properly.